RikkiLV/Wordle-Game/README.md

-Basic outline of how the Wordle game will work.
-It's nothing fancy, but the app allows users to guess a 5-letter word chosen randomly from a list.
+Basic outline of how the Wordle game will work.The app allows users to guess a 5-letter word chosen randomly from a list.
 The app validates the guess length, gives feedback on each guess indicating correct letters and wrong positions with "+" and incorrect letters with "-", and shows the previous guesses in a GridView.

 **Interface:**
 Resemble Wordle UI: Implementing a UI that resembles the original Wordle game, especially with correct letters having a green square background in the GridView, will enhance the user experience and familiarity.